Masks required again in schools, indoor athletic events

 “We’re going to go along with whatever OSAA tells us to do,” La Grande Athletic Director Darren Goodman said.
 “It’s what we have to do, so it’s not like we’re going to be against it.”

-Nearby counties are also seeing a spike — particularly Umatilla County, which on Thursday had 110 news cases, which was more than any county except for Jackson (111).
+Nearby counties are also seeing a spike — particularly Umatilla County, which on July 29 had 110 news cases, more than any county except for Jackson (111).

 (0) comments